molbiodiv/fennec/README.md

 Congratulations!
 You are good to go.
 Point your browser to [localhost:3141](http://localhost:3141).

+**Important:** The first time you run `docker-compose up` all installation/initialization steps will be performed and a database with example data is created.
+After that the file `.docker.initialized` is created in the root of your repository which will skip the initialization on subsequent runs of `docker-compose up`.
+If you need re-initialization remove this file but be aware that this might fail if the database already contains data.

 #### Configuration

 The default config files that were created with `init_dev.sh` should be ok to get started but you might want to update `app/config/parameters.yml` with: